A TJI joist is a type of engineered wood joist commonly used in residential construction.

 The manufacturer claims a TJI joist can hold up to 55 pounds per square foot loading.

-A TJI joist can sustain a maximum bottom flange load of 500 pounds for every 5 feet, which is 250 pounds on either side.
+Moreover, a TJI joist can sustain a maximum bottom flange load of 500 pounds for every 5 feet, which is 250 pounds on either side.

 Consult a structural engineer to determine the exact loading conditions and capabilities of your TJI joist.